Cart 0

 Photo by Simon Schulter

-The nine Woven Song tapestries are currently on loan to Australian Embassies and High Commissions in New Delhi, Tokyo, Singapore, Washington DC, Paris, Rome, Dublin, The Holy Sea and Beijing.
+The ten Woven Song tapestries are currently on loan to Australian Embassies and High Commissions in New Delhi (now relocated to Australia House in London), Tokyo, Singapore, Washington DC, Paris, Rome, Dublin, The Holy Sea, Beijing and Jakarta.

 black.jpg